 Who are we?

 JUMPSEC help organisations overcome the continuously evolving cyber threat landscape.
 Established in 2012.
-JUMPSEC is a limited partnership registered in England and Wales under registration no. 08327063, and is registered at 1 Golden Court, Richmond, Surrey, TW9 1EU.
+JUMPSEC is a limited company registered in England and Wales under registration no. 08327063, and is registered at 1 Golden Court, Richmond, Surrey, TW9 1EU.

-What is ‘personal data’?
+What is ‘Personal Data’?

 The GDPR applies to ‘personal data’, meaning any information relating to an identifiable person who can be directly or indirectly identified from that information.